guardian/swarmize/api/README.md

 This might not be an issue: many swarms are statistical and entirely anonymous.
 But if you've got qualitative text fields that might contain personal data, you almost certainly shouldn't make in-page Javascript calls to the API.
 Instead, it is recommended you behave as if CORS was disabled: make requests from your front-end to a back-end that you've written yourself, and make calls to the API from your server-side code.
 This way, your token will be hidden from public view.

+There are two examples in the `/examples` directory that should make this clear.

+* `mapdemo-standalone` is a series of points plotted on a map from a Swarm, directly accessing the API.
+The API token is exposed publicly, and all fields are returned from the swarm.
+* `mapdemo-backend` uses a tiny node.js backend to filter the fields returned to the front-end, and obfuscate the API token.

 ## Endpoints

 ### Swarm description